dcodev1702/LogAnalytics-Export-2-ADX/README.md

 5. Go to the "Kusto Table Create" directory and copy the commands from the tables you want to create in Azure Data Explorer (ADX) <br />
    a.
 You can can export additional tables from Log Analytics using Javier's PowerShell script: [Create-Table-In-ADX-Manual.ps1](https://github.com/dcodev1702/LogAnalytics-Export-2-ADX/blob/main/Create-Table-In-ADX-Manual.ps1)

-   ## Manually export tables from Log Analytics to Kusto commands to create ADX tables.
+   ## Manually export tables from Log Analytics into Kusto commands to create ADX tables.
-   * Pre-req: You will need the PowerShell Azure Module installed
+   * Pre-req: You will need the PowerShell Azure Module installed or upload and run from the Cloud Shell.
       * Install-Module -Name Az -Scope User -Force
       * .\Create-Table-In-ADX.ps1 -TableName [Log-A table] -WorkspaceId [Your WorkspaceId]
       * Copy and Paste the output from this script into your editor of choice.